UC-Berkeley-I-School/mids-210-radiology-triage-models-spring24/dev_notes/tabular_model.md

 |------------:|-------------:|-------:|-------------:|-----------------:|----------:|
 |     1451    | 1134         | 927    | 2190         | 1380             | 735       |
 | 12.87%      | 10.06%       | 08.22% | 19.43%       | 12.24%           | 06.52%    |

+## Initial Model Build Process

+Initial approach is to create a multi-head multi-label classification model, with each head focused on a single class.